Study: New imaging technology shows promise in detecting of spread of prostate cancer

 Prostate cancer risk groups

-cancer (cancer that has spread to other organs) requires more aggressive treatment and can lead to death.
-Doctors use standard tests to group cancers by risk for recurrence and spread and use this information to guide treatment.
+prostate cancer (cancer that has spread to other organs) requires more aggressive treatment and can lead to death.
+Doctors use standard tests to group prostate cancers by risk for recurrence and spread and use this information to guide treatment.
 The main risk goups include:

 - low risk